lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel/index.rst

 use caution as this likely indicates a frontal system and unstable atmospheric conditions.

 Mount jitter becomes much more frequent in cases of gusty wind.
-High mount error is characterized as error over 0.25, which calculated and displayed in `RubinTV`_ as *mount motion image degradation*.
+High mount error is characterized as error over 0.25, which calculated and displayed in `RubinTV`_. as *mount motion image degradation*.
 The figure below shows an example of the mount moving erratically in wind speeds over 10 m/s.